EU-UPCAST/profile/ui/trend_explorer/README.md

 The `PYTHONPATH` flag lets the UI import the existing `llmdap` package and re-use the hierarchy and dataset without modifying the core project tree.

+Once the app is running you can pick any taxonomy branch and use the smoothing slider (4-100 weeks) to compare how activity evolved over time across the arXiv long, DL Weekly long, and Hugging Face datasets.